-A new study confirms what researchers have been investigating for more a decade: Anticholinergic drugs are linked with cognitive impairment and an increased risk of dementia.
-Anticholinergics are a class of drugs that include over-the-counter and prescription medications used to treat allergies and asthma, as well as sleep disorders and depression, reports Healthline.
+A 2016 study confirms what researchers have been investigating for more a decade: Anticholinergic drugs are linked with cognitive impairment and an increased risk of dementia.
+Anticholinergics are a class of drugs that include over-the-counter and prescription medications used to treat allergies and asthma, as well as sleep disorders and depression, reported Healthline.
 They may also be prescribed for incontinence, gastrointestinal cramps and muscular spasms, as well as high blood pressure, chronic obstructive pulmonary disease (COPD) and symptoms of Parkinson's disease.

 Although researchers have known about the link for some time, this is the first time neuroimaging methods have helped determine the cognitive changes associated with the medications.
 Researchers at the Indiana University School of Medicine used brain imaging techniques to look for the physical changes associated with these drugs.
 They studied more than 400 adults with an average age of 73 by giving them a series of neuropsychological tests and cognitive questionnaires, followed by PET scans and MRIs.

 Study participants who were taking anticholinergic medications performed more poorly on cognitive tests, particularly in immediate memory recall and executive functioning.

 Those people in the study who used anticholinergic drugs also had lower levels of glucose metabolism, which is a strong marker of brain function.

 "The use of AC medication was associated with increased brain atrophy and dysfunction and clinical decline," the researchers concluded in the study, which was published in the Journal of the American Medical Association.
 "Thus, use of AC medication among older adults should likely be discouraged if alternative therapies are available."